Homotopy types of diffeomorphisms groups of simplest Morse-Bott foliations on lens spaces, 2: Stabilizers of functions under actions of diffeomorphism groups

 It is usually referred as \term{left-right}.
 Notice also that $\DiffM = \id_{\bR} \times \DiffM$ is a subgroup of $\DiffRM$, and thus we have an induced (still \term{left}) action

 which will be referred below as \term{right} \footnote{In fact, it will become a right action if we define it by $\mu(\dif,\func) = \func\circ\dif$.
-However, for certain reason it is convenient to mean the terms <<left-right>> and <<right>> to refer the sides at which we append the corresponding diffeomorphisms to $\func$.}.
-In terms of <<arrows>> these actions <<move down>> the horizontal arrow $f$:
+However, it will be convenient to use the terms ``left-right'' and ``right'' to refer the sides at which we apply the corresponding diffeomorphisms to $\func$.}.
+In terms of ``arrows'' these actions ``move down'' the horizontal arrow $f$: